 Ginny McDonald (Trustee Emeritus) has served on the Seneca Academy Board since November 2005.
 Her son attended Seneca Academy from the year our building opened when he was in kindergarten through his 8th grade year (making him the first on our longevity board!).
 Ginny has also served the Parents Association in a variety of positions including Chair.
 She is currently the Tutoring Supervisor for the Treatment and Learning Center.
 In her free time, Ginny enjoys reading and visiting with friends and family.

-Shannon Ryan has served on the Seneca Academy Board since July 2015.
+Shannon Ryan (Vice Chair) has served on the Seneca Academy Board since July 2015.
 She is currently the Director of Development at Capitol Hill Day School in Washington, DC.
 Shannon left a corporate position for independent school fundraising in 2008, and looks forward to sharing that experience with the Seneca Board and community.
 Shannon is a product of independent schools herself: she graduated from The Bullis School before leaving the east coast for perfect weather and scenic views at the University of Colorado in Boulder.
 Loves include cooking, skiing, cheering on the Nationals, and exploring all that DC has to offer.